-Hayes first garnered widespread notoriety when she was selected as the Connecticut Teacher of the Year, before going on to earn the distinction of 2016 National Teacher of the Year (NTOY).
-In her capacity as NTOY, Hayes traveled the country and the world as an ambassador for public education engaging all stakeholders in policy discussions meant to improve outcomes for students.
+Congresswoman Hayes was elected in November 2018, making her the first African-American woman ever to represent the state of Connecticut in Congress.
+Before running for office, Hayes was a history teacher for 15 years at John F. Kennedy High School in Waterbury, where she was named Waterbury Teacher of the Year and Connecticut Teacher of the Year before going on to earn the distinction of 2016 National Teacher of the Year (NTOY).
+In her capacity as NTOY, Hayes traveled the country and the world as an ambassador for public education, engaging stakeholders in discussions meant to improve student outcomes.